smok-serwis/smok-client/docs/predicates.rst

 Let's look at the sensor class:

-.. autoclass:: smokclient.sensor.Sensor
+.. autoclass:: smok.sensor.Sensor
     :members:

 And a type of it's value:

-.. autodata:: smokclient.sensor.SensorValueType
+.. autodata:: smok.sensor.SensorValueType

-:attr:`~smokclient.sensor.Sensor.fqts` is the basic of the sensor naming system.
+:attr:`~smok.sensor.Sensor.fqts` is the basic of the sensor naming system.
 Each name is a set of words, separated by a whitespace. `fqts` is these words split by a space, sorted and then joined, ensuring that the names stay unique and not depend on order (since a set has no order).

 The correct operation to standarize a sensor's name is below:

-.. autofunction:: smokclient.sensor.fqtsify
+.. autofunction:: smok.sensor.fqtsify

 .. note:: **Why tags?**
           Most SCADA system order their sensors in a hierarchical manner.
 SMOK does not use